mossgreen/mossgreen.github.io/_posts/2018-11-09-Spring-Certification-Spring-Data-Management.md

 ## What is a PersistenceContext and what is an EntityManager.
 What is the relationship between both?

-> “A persistence context is a set of entity instances in which for any persistent entity identity there is a unique entity instance.
-Within the persistence context, the entity instances and their lifecycle are managed.”
+`@PersistenceUnit` and `@PersistenceContext` aren’t Spring annotations; they’re provided by the JPA specification.

+The `@PersistenceUnit` annotation expresses a dependency on an `EntityManagerFactory`, and `@PersistenceContext` expresses a dependency on a containermanaged `EntityManager` instance.

+Both `@PersistenceContext` and `@PersistenceUnit` annotations can be used at either the field or method level.
+Visibility of those fields and methods doesn’t matter.

-- A **PersistenceContext** is essentially a Cache, containing a set of domain objects/entities in which for every persistent entity there is a unique entity instance.
+A **PersistenceContext** is essentially a Cache, containing a set of domain objects/entities in which for every persistent entity there is a unique entity instance.
   - Default persistence context duration is one single transaction
   - Can be configured

-- An **EntityManager** represents a PersistenceContext.
+An **EntityManager** represents a PersistenceContext.
 The entity manager provides an API for managing a persistence context and interacting with the entities in the persistence context.
   - It does creation, update, querying, deletion

-- An **EntityManagerFactory** creates and EntityManager and therefore a  PersistenceContext/Cache.
+An **EntityManagerFactory** creates and EntityManager and therefore a  PersistenceContext/Cache.
   - Thread safe, shareable, represent a single datasource and persistence context.

 ```java